Domain Expertise Matters in Business if It’s among Your Core Competencies

 Recognizing core competencies

-Here’s a simple heuristic: if domain expertise is a core competency of your business, then it definitely matters to you as the founder, leader, and decision-maker.
+Here’s a simple heuristic: if domain expertise is a core competency of your business, then it matters to you as the founder, leader, and decision-maker.

-When you’re exploiting a new niche, providing a service no one else does, you can get away with little to no technical competency.
+When exploiting a new niche, providing a service no one else does, you can get away with little to no technical competency.
 But as competitors enter the field, as innovations bring disruption, the margins of differentiation grow increasingly fine.

 Like & Share